 Shielded and double-insulated parallel control cables (LBS1 and LBS2) available in lengths of 10m, 15m and 20m.
-The LBS cable must be interconnected in a branch configuration between LBS1 and LBS2 of any UPS modules, as shown in Figure 8.7 on page 139.
+The LBS cable must be interconnected in a branch configuration between LBS1 and LBS2 of any UPS modules, as shown in, as shown in Figure 8.7 on page 140.